cklee75/pdi-sdk-plugins/README.md

 B. PDI UI project
 ---
-1. Add New Java project for PDI UI, point the path to PDI UI project.
+1. Add New Java project for PDI UI, point the path to PDI UI project (i.e. <pdi_root>\ui).
 2. Add Ivy managed dependencies library in new project wizard.
+(May take a while for a new build)
 4. Right click project -> Build Path -> Link Source -> add location <pdi_root>\assembly\package-res with folder name package-res.
 4. Run the UI (i.e. Spoon) and ensure there is no error.
 3. Do the same if want to put other PDI modules (e.g. Core, Engine) in debugging mode.

 C. Mi-Morphe PDI Job